mandeep/Job-Automate/README.rst

 |travis| |coverage| |dependencies| |quality| |pyversions| |pypi| |status| |wheel| |license|

 Job Automate is a command line application written in Python using the Selenium and Click libraries.
-The application uses the Indeed Job Search API to find and apply to 'easily apply' jobs scraped by Indeed's job crawler.
+The application uses the Indeed Job Search API to find and automatically apply to 'easily apply' jobs scraped by Indeed's job crawler.
 Job Automate requires access to Indeed's API with an Indeed Publisher Key.
 To obtain a key, please visit: http://www.indeed.com/publisher.

 Disclaimer: This project was created as a proof of concept.